 Nature decks are something we always find ourselves reaching for here at Opulent.
 It may just be because we lean toward the green witch (and hedge witch) approach or it might just be because we love nature and the outdoors.
-No matter the heart of the reasoning, when we see a gorgeous floral oracle deck it goes right to the top of our to-buy list.
+No matter the heart of the reasoning, when we see a gorgeous flower oracle cards, it goes right to the top of our to-buy list.

 1. The Seed & Sickle Oracle Deck by Fez Inkwright